 Compost: Food scraps and anything made from biodegradable materials, which can’t be recycled, goes into the compost bin.
 I like to call this extreme composting.
 Our chickens and dog also get some of the scraps.
 These days I use the dig and drop method of composting.

-Recycle tub: We don’t have kerbside waste collection so I sort our recyclables into cardboard boxes and take them to a transfer station in my car every couple of months.
+Recycle tub: We don’t have kerbside waste collection so I sort our recyclables and take them to a transfer station in my car every couple of months.
 I reuse the boxes.